MaksKhan/CleanCodeCup/README.md

 # CleanCodeCup
-I will do beautiful READ.me soon)
+I will do beautiful READ.me one day)